-If you are still confused, you can simply fall back on the formal definition: $\mathbf{p} \to \mathbf{q}$ is false when \mathbf{p} is true and \mathbf{q} is false, and is true otherwise.
-In other words, if interpreting $p \to q$ as the English sentence "p implies q" is more harmful than helpful in understanding the concept, don't worry about why it doesn't make sense and just remember the definition.^a
+If you are still confused, you can simply fall back on the formal definition: $p \rightarrow q$ is false when p is true and q is false, and is true otherwise.
+In other words, if interpreting $p \rightarrow q$ as the English sentence "p implies q" is more harmful than helpful in understanding the concept, don't worry about why it doesn't make sense and just remember the definition.a

-^{a}In mathematics, terms are usually chosen so they make sense immediately.
+&lt;sup>aIn mathematics, terms are usually chosen so they make sense immediately.
 Sometimes this is not possible (if the concept is very complicated or it doesn't relate to anything familiar).
 Sometimes a term is poorly defined but the definition sticks because of prior use.
 Sometimes it makes sense to some people and not to others, probably based on a person's background.
 I think this last possibility may be the reason in this case.

 Definition 4.33.
-The biconditional statement involving p and q, denoted by $p \leftrightarrow q$, is the proposition "p if and only if q" (or abbreviated as "p iff q").
+The biconditional statement involving p and q, denoted by $p \leftrightarrow q$ , is the proposition "p if and only if q" (or abbreviated as "p iff q").
 It is true when p and q have the same truth value, and false otherwise.